Home Shark Introduction Shark Reference Guide Contact/Purchase

 Historical Notes:

 Shark (originally developed as VP-Info for business-type applications) is a dbf language/compiler intended as a high-speed version of dBase.
-SharkBase is built on a sophisticated relational database foundation, similar to dBase, Clipper, and FoxPro languages but capable of handling large, complex data files.
-Building on the earlier VP-Info and dBase idea, SharkBase was subsequently developed for writing applications for large statistical purposes.
+Built on a modern version of the dBase file system, Shark can be visualized these days as a simplified SQL language which runs on simple local servers.
+In other words, it's a sophisticated relational database, similar to dBase, Clipper, and FoxPro languages but capable of querying large, standard data files.
+Building on the earlier VP-Info and dBase idea, SharkBase was subsequently developed for writing applications for large statistics and accounting purposes.
 Although capable of handling billions of records, SharkBase is still efficient, quick, stable, and very powerful.
 Shark's dbf data files are 100% compatible with dBase & Clipper files, and also OpenOffice/LibreOffice spreadsheet files such as .odt/.xls type files.
-The programming syntax is similar to dBase, and dBase programs can be ported to SharkBase easily.
+The programming syntax is similar to dBase, and vintage dBase programs can be ported to SharkBase easily.
+Shark is also multi-user, multitasking on modern Windows systems using vDOS or DOSbox-X emulators.

 SharkBase is able to read and import/export the other dbf file types.
 Files, indexes, and memos are dBase compatible.
-Shark dbf data files can be imported into Open/LibreOffice.
+Shark dbf data files can be imported into Open/LibreOffice and into Microsoft Office.
+Shark is able to sort out the enormous and clumsy PayPal annual summary CSV reports, a huge benefit for businesses selling on PayPal!
 Shark also contains over 200 advanced math functions, making Shark most useful for large, complicated statistical applications.
 In general, Shark is able to handle bigger projects, much faster, and more easily, than its older siblings.

 The basic single-user version VP-Info with dBase II indexes is still available as a free download from many sources.
-The latest multi-user, multi-tasking versionSharkBase, with Shark's improved .ndx file indexing, and capable of reading any dbf file format, is available from this website.
+The latest multi-user, multi-tasking version SharkBase, with Shark's improved .ndx file indexing, and capable of reading any dbf file format, is available from this website.
 Both versions run on any version of Windows using any of several popular Windows-based emulators.
-The multi-user version of SharkBase (included in download package), has the bonus feature of supporting multi-user record-locking.
+The multi-user version of SharkBase (included in the download package), has the bonus feature of supporting multi-user record-locking.

 SharkBase can also run as a single-user app without NetBIOS networking, exactly like VP-Info, but with all the later advanced file and math abilities.